-Even if you’re in that spacey place of feeling a bit “foggy,” the practice of mindfulness and meditation, particularly with a group of people who share that same feeling, might be a great start to moving you out of stagnation and into community.
+Even if you’re feel like you're waiting for the fog to lift, the practice of mindfulness and meditation, particularly with a group of people who share that same feeling, might be a great start to moving you out of stagnation and into community.

 We’d love to see you at Satsang House sometime soon.
 Events are optional donation-based, all are welcome to attend.